-Taking a closer look at the training and support package of any Franchise is very important but can be left to a last minute scan after all the other things you have to consider.
+Taking a closer look at the training & support package of any Franchise is very important but can be left to a last minute scan after all the other things you have to consider.

 The Franchise prospectus or your conversations with the Franchisor should provide a detailed breakdown of everything you’ll receive.
 This should include what’s covered during your initial training and also the ongoing support provided to you and in what modes (face to face, online, email, etc).